tgk/propaganda/README.md

 The propaganda library is a Clojure implementation of the propagator computational model described in [The Art of the Propagator](http://dspace.mit.edu/handle/1721.1/44215).
 The aim of the library is to be easy to use and reason about, yet extensible.

+Two different strategies have been implemented: one using the [Clojure STM](http://clojure.org/refs) for handling the propagation of values in the system; and one representing the system as an immutable value, without the aid of any underlying transactional model.
+The latter approach makes it possible to use propagators from javascript, and is the biggest contribution from this project.

 There is a Clojars release containing an implementation that works in both Clojure and ClojureScript.

 The leiningen dependency is